Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

 Regulus pushed open the front door of number twelve Grimmauld Place with a profound sense of sadness.
 He gave a passing glance to the deteriorating furnishings and portraits as he made his way up the stairs to his childhood bedroom.

 Despite the age of everything, it was in relatively good shape.
 He had visited shortly after hearing of his mother's death.
-Upon his visit, he had been happily surprised to find Kreacher and took him back to France with him.
+Upon his visit, he had been happily surprised to find Kreacher still alive and took him back to France with him.

 Sometime later, the house elf requested to be allowed to see to both houses.
 Not wanting his childhood home to deteriorate further, Regulus agreed.
 Kreacher had been apparating himself to Grimmauld Place every couple of weeks to dust and take care of any magical infestations that arose ever since.